 “The wider the knowledge base of a student or a researcher the easier it is to come up with new ideas based on combining different fields.
 Of course there is always overlap between sciences, but the better the basics on multiple scientific fields, the more coherent ideas one can come up with.
 Also gathering the basic knowledge on multiple field is extremely helpful in finding out in which field the specialization of the student in the future might lay."

 Liberal arts in social sciences is curated by the International Relations and Future studies field within the School of Governance, Law and Society (SOGOLAS).
 The school includes various fields of social sciences like law, international relations, social work, sociology, governance, politics and demographics.
 The program offers courses from outside the school as well but as most social sciences are inside the school, the program keeps a tighter connection between the fields and offers a chance for more interdisciplinary research.
-SOGOLAS also includes the interdisciplinary lifetime research centre and also hosts the contact point to the European migration network.
+SOGOLAS also includes the interdisciplinary lifetime research center and also hosts the contact point to the European migration network.
 The school offers various MA programs, including international relations in English as well as multiple PhD programs.

 School of Governance, Law and Society Facebook group.